coda/packs-sdk/docs/guides/design.md

 ??? example "Example: Todoist task schema"

-    The Todoist API returns [up to 20 fields][todoist_task] for a task, but for most use cases only a few are required.
+    The Todoist API returns up to 20 fields for a task, but for most use cases only a few are required.
 Additionally the name "content" is replaced with "name", and the field "id" renamed to "taskId".

     === "API response"
         ```json